mculig/TemtemTracker/Readme.md

 #### Supported aspect ratios:

-16:9
+- 16:9
-16:10
+- 16:10
-4:3
+- 4:3
-43:18 (One of 3 aspect ratios marketed as 21:9)
+- 43:18 (One of 3 aspect ratios marketed as 21:9)
-16:3 (still vulnerable to a detection error in omninesia)
+- 16:3 (still vulnerable to a detection error in omninesia)

 #### Minimum supported resolution:

-The tracker requires a minimum resolution of 720p or equivalent level of detail to be able to detect Temtem reliably.
+The tracker requires a minimum resolution of 720p or equivalent level of detail at your aspect ratio of choice to be able to detect Temtem reliably.

 #### Required software packages:
 TemtemTracker V3 requires .NET 4.5.2  and Visual C++ Redistributable 2017 in order to work.